-VeriSign may verify the Applicant is aware that it has exclusive control and/or ownership of the domain name by obtaining a Confirmation from Corporate Contact verifying that the Applicant is aware that it has exclusive control of the domain name.

-Email Address Email certs can be issued for Class 1, 2, and 3 verification levels, for both individuals and organizations.
+Symantec may verify the Applicant is aware that it has exclusive control and/or ownership of the domain name by obtaining a Confirmation from Corporate Contact verifying that the Applicant is aware that it has Email Address exclusive control of the domain name.
+Email certs can be issued for Class 1, 2, and 3 verification levels, for both individuals and organizations.
 Ownership / Control The absolute minimum verification is for Class 1 individual.
-CPS section 3.2.3, Class 1: No identity authentication.
-There is a limited confirmation of the Subscriber's e- mail address by requiring the Subscriber to be able to answer an e-mail to that address.
-CPS section 3.2.3, Class 2 individual: Authenticate identity by matching the identity provided by the Subscriber to: information residing in the database of a VeriSign-approved identity proofing service, such as a major credit bureau or other reliable source of information providing, or information contained in the business records or databases of business information (employee or customer directories) of an RA approving certificates to its own affiliated individuals Identity of Code Signing CPS Section 1.4.1: According to table 2, only Class 3 (High Assurance) certificates can be used for Code Subscriber Signing.
-Potentially Problematic http://wiki.mozilla.org/CA:Problematic_Practices Practices Long-lived DV certificates o SSL certs are OV.
-According to CPS section 6.3.2, Class 3 certs may be issued beyond 3 years and up to a maximum of 5 years in circumstances where: The certificate key pair is stored in hardware, and VeriSign has authenticated the Organization in terms of this CPS and When used to protect a server using SSL/TLS, the server is only accessible via a private network or intranet.
-Footnote: At a minimum, the Distinguished Name of four and five year validity SSL certificates is reverified after three years from date of certificate issuance.
-Wildcard DV SSL certificates SSL certs are OV.
-The only one mention of wildcard certs in CPS section on Domain Name: This field contains one or more host domain name(s) owned or controlled by the Subject and to be associated with Subject's server.
-Such server may be owned and operated by the Subject or another entity (e.g., a hosting service).
-Wildcard certificates are not allowed for EV certificates.
-Issuing end entity certificates directly from roots Roots are offline, and only sign intermediate CAs.
-Delegation of Domain / Email validation to third parties o From Audit: "For the VeriSign/RSA Secure Server CA, VeriSign International Server CA - Class 3, and VeriSign Class 3 Secure Server CA, VeriSign makes use of external registration authorities for specific subscriber registration activities as disclosed in the VeriSign CPS on the VeriSign website.
-Our examination did not extend to the controls of the external registration authorities."
-Allowing external entities to operate unconstrained subordinate CAs No externally-operated subCAs are planned to be issued under these roots.
-Distributing generated private keys in PKCS#12 files

-- CPS Section 3.2.1, Method to Prove Possession of Private Key: The certificate applicant must demonstrate that it rightfully holds the private key corresponding to the public key to be listed in the Certificate.
-The method to prove possession of a private key shall be PKCS #10, another cryptographically equivalent demonstration, or another VeriSign-approved method.
+Ownership / Control CPS section 3.2.3, Class 1: No identity authentication.
+There is a limited confirmation of the Subscriber's e- mail address by requiring the Subscriber to be able to answer an e-mail to that address. man address by requiring the substitute to be use to answer and man to that address.
+CPS section 3.2.3, Class 2 individual: Authenticate identity by matching the identity provided by the Subscriber to: information residing in the database of a Symantec-approved identity proofing service, such as a major credit bureau or other reliable source of information providing, or information contained in the business records or databases of business information (employee or customer directories) of an RA approving certificates to its own affiliated individuals Identity of Code Signing CPS Section 1.4.1: According to table 2, only Class 3 (High Assurance) certificates can be used for Code Subscriber Signing.
+Potentially Problematic http://wiki.mozilla.org/CA:Problematic_Practices Practices • 1.1 Long-lived DV certificates SSL certs are OV/EV CPS section 6.3.2: Certificates issued by CAs to end-user Subscribers may have Operational Periods longer than two years, up to six years, if the following requirements are met Subscribers are required to undergo re-authentication at least every 3 years under Section 3.2.3. • 1.2 Wildcard DV SSL certificates o SSL certs are OV/EV o The only mention of wildcard certs in the CPS is to state that wildcard certificates are not allowed for EV certificates.
+1.3 Email Address Prefixes for DV Certs o SSL certs are OV/EV 1.4 Delegation of Domain / Email validation to third parties CA. W. G. C. o From Audit: "For the VeriSign/RSA Secure Server CA, VeriSign International Server CA - Class 3, VeriSign Class 3 Secure Server CA, VeriSign Class 3 Secure Server CA - G2, and VeriSign Class 3 Public Primary Certification Authority - G5, Symantec makes use of external registration authorities for specific subscriber registration activities as disclosed in the VTN CPS on Symantec's VeriSign website.
+Our examination did not extend to the controls of external registration authorities."
+1.5 Issuing end entity certificates directly from roots Roots are offline, and only sign intermediate certificates.
+Roots are offline, and only sign intermediate certificates.
+1.6 Allowing external entities to operate subordinate CAs 1.6 Allowing external entities to operate subordinate CAs No externally-operated subCAs are planned to be issued under this root.
+No externally-operated subCAs are plained to be issued under this root.
+1.7 Distributing generated private keys in PKCS#12 files CPS Section 3.2.1, Method to Prove Possession of Private Key: The certificate applicant must demonstrate that it rightfully holds the private key corresponding to the public key to be listed in the Certificate.
+The method to prove possession of a private key shall be PKCS #10, another cryptographically equivalent demonstration, or another Symantec-approved method. cryptographicany equivalent demonstration, or another symanice-approved method.

 This requirement does not apply where a key pair is generated by a CA on behalf of a Subscriber, for example where pregenerated keys are placed on smart cards.

-- Certificates referencing hostnames or private IP addresses

-- Not found

-- OCSP Responses signed by a certificate under a different root

-- o No

-- CRL with critical CIDP Extension

-- o No